 - Newspaper, cut or torn into strips

-- Collage item decorations, such as rainbow feathers, tissue paper, and glitter (optional)
+- Collage items for decoration, such as rainbow feathers, tissue paper, and glitter (optional)

-– Blow up a balloon and place in the plastic wrap-covered bowl.
+– Blow up a balloon and place in a plastic wrap-covered bowl.

 – Tear or cut newspaper into small strips.

-- To make the papier-mache paste, whisk 1 part flour to 2 parts water.
+– Make the papier-mache paste: whisk 1 part flour to 2 parts water.
 Stir in some white glue if you like.